-A guarantee is an exchange of promises or an agreement between parties that may be legally binding similar to a contract.
+A guarantee is an exchange of promises or an agreement between two or more parties that may be legally binding--similar to a contract.

 Q18: What is a donor-imposed restriction?

-A donor may contribute to the University and place restrictions on how those funds are to be used.
-These restrictions can be limited as to purpose, time, or both and obligate the University to utilize the funds according to the donor’s wishes.
+A donor may make a contribution to the University and place certain restrictions on how the funds are to be used.
+The restrictions may be limited as to purpose and/or time in determining how the funds may be used by the University.